Overview

 Buildings are categorised based on primary construction materials, lateral load-resisting systems, seismic design code, earthquake-resistant design levels, and height.
 Each building class is encoded using a unique taxonomy string following GEM’s taxonomy system.

-For instance, CR/LFM+CDH+ERH/H:3/RES identifies a three-storey (H:3) reinforced concrete (CR) moment-resisting frame (LFM) with high code design (CDH), high earthquake-resistant design (ERH), and residential (RES) occupancy.
+For instance, CR/LFINF/CDL+ERL/H:3/RES identifies a three-storey (H:3) reinforced concrete (CR) infilled moment-resisting frame (LFINF) with low code design (CDL), low earthquake-resistant design (ERL), and residential (RES) occupancy.

 Building Attributes